apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>podsReadyTime what time point of all component pods are ready,
+<p>Indicates the time when all component pods became ready.
-this time is the ready time of the last component pod.</p>
+This is the readiness time of the last component pod.</p>
 </td>
 </tr>
 <tr>